Ohio Democrats State Logo

 have the correct amount of postage on the envelope,

-your ballot will not be counted.
+your ballot may not be counted.

 **OR**